 Stoves are easily damaged during moves, especially if they have glass cooktops.
-It’s important to review what your manual has to say about moving your stove before you start.
+Therefore, it’s important to review what your manual says about moving your stove before you start.
 Generally, these steps should work:

 - Remove any pots or pans from the pull-out drawer below the oven and pack them separately.

 - Do a heavy-duty cleaning of the entire stove, including the oven.
 Follow the guidelines in your manual.
 Don’t forget to pull the stove out and clean anything that may have fallen down the sides (learn how to do this without scratching your floors below).
 This is partly so you start life at your new home with a nice clean stove, and also for safety during moving, as grease can cause slips – not to mention it can get on your other belongings.
 Remember, grease does go rancid.